 At the Institute Sarita, in Beijing, the newly open etiquette school, a two-week course cost 100,000 Yuan ($16,000.)
 But this has not discouraged the China’s wealthy.

 Institute Sarita’s founder Sarah Ho says “What my clients want is really a guide, a new Confucius.
 What they need is a frame of reference and this is what I provide.”

 Most of Institute Sarita’s students are women in their 40′s, says Sarah Ho.
 Parents of these women suffered a great deal under late Chinese leader Mao Zedong, while their children grow up in a different Chinese culture exposed to Western concepts.
 And they are caught in a constantly changing culture, added Ho.

 Ho, herself attended the Institut Villa Pierrefeu, often called the last Swiss finishing school.
 She’s also a Harvard graduate who speaks five languages.
-She stressed importance of learning etiquette by noting, her students also learn how to help their husbands when entertaining business associates.
+She stressed the importance of learning etiquette by noting, her students also learn how to help their husbands when entertaining business associates.
 She teaches them the acceptable topics for small talk and chat.
-Teaching them to get rid of the habits of asking blunt enquiries such as “How much do you earn?” or “Why did you divorce your wife?”
+Teaching them to get rid of the habits of asking blunt inquiries such as “How much do you earn?” or “Why did you divorce your wife?”

 Students also learn to keep their elbows close to the body and how close to stand to other.
 “Personal space is something new in China,” Ho says.

 Many of her students decide they need help after finding themselves stumped at a fancy engagement, often a Western-style meal.
 One of the students, Jocelyn Wang, 24, says the intricacies of Western dining protocol were among the most valuable lessons of her 10-day course at Institute Sarita. ”I think the way someone eats — how they hold their fork and knife, the way they eat their food — can say a lot about their etiquette and their temperament,” she says, adding that such topics were not widely taught in China.